What Is Neurofeedback Therapy?

 Neurofeedback And Psychotherapy Can Restore Cognitive Functioning

 Neurofeedback therapy is often used in conjunction with forms of psychotherapy.
-Research indicates that people who combine neurofeedback and psychotherapy can better participate in counseling and implement a therapist's suggestions, often under the influence of fewer medications.
+Research indicates that people who combine neurofeedback and psychotherapy can better participate in therapy and implement a therapist's suggestions, often under the influence of fewer medications.

-Neurofeedback and psychotherapy are often used in the same clinical setting, which can take place in person or online.
+Neurofeedback therapy and psychotherapy are often used in the same clinical setting, which can take place in person or online.
 Many people may find online therapy preferable to an in-person environment, as the comfort of one's home may allow them to focus better and participate in therapeutic sessions.
 Additionally, online therapy appointments can be scheduled at your convenience, often reducing waitlist times or insurance issues.

-While neurofeedback can require specific medical equipment operated by a trained, in-person therapist, participants can engage in talk therapy at their home, office, or a preferred location.
+While this treatment can require specific medical equipment operated by a trained, in-person therapist, participants can engage in talk therapy at their home, office, or a preferred location.
 Many therapists will use cognitive-behavioral therapy (CBT) as a complementary treatment approach to neurofeedback.
-Online CBT continues to show efficacy in treating disorders where neurofeedback is also utilized, such as chronic pain, phobias, GAD, OCD, and PTSD.
+Online CBT continues to show efficacy in treating disorders where neurofeedback therapy is also utilized, such as chronic pain, phobias, GAD, OCD, and PTSD.
 If you're interested in trying online CBT, you can sign up through a platform like BetterHelp, which offers a growing database of licensed professionals.

 Takeaway